qichenftw/lowPassFilter/README.txt

 ﻿Low Pass Filter

 A C implementation of a low pass filter.
-An ideal low-pass filter takes an input signal, completely attenuates its components above the cutoff frequency, and passes everything below the cutoff frequency as its output signal.

 Parts: